sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 If you squeeze your eyes enough (ie: in `compose`, replace `F` by `Tagged` and `Traverse` by `F`): you get the same case! (ignoring the `T`)
 So I don't need to explain more of it, we already did it. :grin:

-I hope you enjoyed those cases.
-At the end, everything looks the same, it's always the same logic, just presented differently.
+I hope you enjoyed those examples.
+At the end, everything looks the same, it's always the same logic, from a different angle.

 # Dotty

 Dotty [will](https://github.com/lampepfl/dotty/issues/2041) probably implement `?`.
 [Type lambdas](http://dotty.epfl.ch/docs/reference/type-lambdas.html) are already implemented.

-For instance, our previous cats example should be written:
+For instance, we should write our previous cats example as:

 ```scala
 // original: def compose[G[_]: Traverse]: Traverse[λ[α => F[G[α]]]] = ???